Priscilla Alden: Biography

 Priscilla was most likely born in Dorking in Surrey, the daughter of William and step-daughter of Alice Mullins.
-She was just eighteen when she boarded the Mayflower.
+She was only seventeen when she boarded the Mayflower.
 She lost her father, step-mother and her brother Joseph during the first winter in Plymouth.
 She was then the only one of her family in the New World, although she had another brother and a sister who remained in England.

 John Alden and Priscilla Mullins were probably the third couple to be married in Plymouth Colony.
-William Bradford's marriage to Alice Carpenter on August 14, 1623 is known to be the fourth.
+William Bradford's marriage to Alice Carpenter on August 14, 1623, is known to be the fourth.
 The first was that of Edward Winslow and Susannah White in 1621.
 Francis Eaton's marriage to his second wife Dorothy, maidservant to the Carvers, was possibly the second.

 Priscilla is last found in the records in 1650, but oral tradition states that she died only a few years before her husband (which would be about 1680).
 She lies buried at the Miles Standish Burial Ground in Duxbury, Massachusetts.
 The exact location of her grave is unknown, but there is a marker honoring her.